Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Giants

-On Monday, Lourdes Gurriel Jr. (.111 slugging percentage in past 10 games, with no home runs) and the Arizona Diamondbacks face the San Francisco Giants, whose starting pitcher will be Alex Cobb.
-First pitch is at 9:45 PM ET.
+The Arizona Diamondbacks, including Lourdes Gurriel Jr. (.111 on-base percentage in past 10 games, 185 points below season-long percentage), battle starter Alex Cobb and the San Francisco Giants at Oracle Park, Tuesday at 9:45 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Mariners.
+He strung together two hits (going 2-for-5 with a double and an RBI) in his most recent game against the Giants.

 Lourdes Gurriel Jr. Game Info & Props vs. the Giants